-Giostra del Saracino (Saracen Joust) is an important and famous centuries-old tradition with medieval origins that takes place twice a year in the city of Arezzo.
+Giostra del Saracino (Saracen Joust) is one of the most important historical reenactment festivals in Italy, held twice a year in Arezzo.

 The four Quarters of the city, which compete in the tournament, are the Porta Crucifera District, known also as Colcitrone, the Porta del Foro District, also known as the Porta San Lorentino, the District of Porta Sant’Andrea and the District of Porta Santo Spirito, also known as Quartiere della Colombina.

-The oldest evidence of a knightly tournament held in Piazza Grande dates back to 1260, when the investiture of a knight of the order of the Golden Spur was celebrated.
+The oldest information about a knightly tournament held in Arezzo dates back to 1260, when, in Piazza Grande, it was celebrated the investiture of a knight of the order of the Golden Spur.

 Today, Giostra del Saracino is disputed in medieval costumes from the 14th century, in memory of the magnificent times of the free commune of Arezzo.